tranek/GASDocumentation/README.md

 1. Enable GameplayAbilitySystem plugin in the Editor
 1. Edit `YourProjectName.Build.cs` to add `"GameplayAbilities", "GameplayTags", "GameplayTasks"` to your `PrivateDependencyModuleNames`
 1. Refresh/Regenerate your Visual Studio project files
+1. Starting with 4.24, it is now mandatory to call `UAbilitySystemGlobals::InitGlobalData()` to use `TargetData`.
+The Sample Project does this in `UEngineSubsystem::Initialize()`.

 That's all that you have to do to enable GAS.
 From here, add an `ASC` and `AttributeSet` to your `Character` or `PlayerState` and start making `GameplayAbilities` and `GameplayEffects`!